This page contains affiliate links. Please read our disclosure for more info.

 - Minimum one year term – You can pay quarterly or yearly.

-Nomad Health is worth considering if you want comprehensive health insurance that will cover more than just emergencies.
+Nomad Insurance Complete is worth considering if you want comprehensive long term health insurance that will cover more than just emergencies.

 It could be a good option if you have a pre-existing condition (and it is approved), think you’ll need more regular medical care including maternity, need health insurance in your home country, and/or want to cover against worst case scenarios like cancer.